-- Board recently approved construction of a feed pre-treater at Wynnewood that would enable processing of inedible corn oil, animal fats and used cooking oils that generate additional LCFS credits. - Currently plan to complete construction and installation by the end of 2022.
+- Contemplates construction of a feed pre-treater at Wynnewood that would enable processing of inedible corn oil, animal fats and used cooking oils that generate additional LCFS credits. - Currently plan to complete construction and installation by 2Q 2023.

 Renewable Diesel Phase 3: Coffeyville